 Enjoy Every Moment

 You never know how long you’ll have with anyone that you love, including your elderly loved one.
 It’s essential that you’re able to enjoy every moment that you spend caring for her, even the difficult moments.
-Having the help and support that you need, frequent breaks, and a solid knowledge base give you the foundation that you need to be able to cherish every moment that you have with your loved one.
+Having the help and support that you need, frequent breaks, and a solid knowledge base gives you the foundation that you need to be able to cherish every moment that you have with your loved one.

 Having a wonderful care relationship with your elderly loved one doesn’t have to be difficult.
 Take a look at what you’re already doing and what you can tweak.